mathesh-me/aws-cost-optimization/README.md

 ![cw9](https://github.com/itz-mathesh/aws-cost-optimization/assets/144098846/d760257e-fe30-4610-9cd9-97a7ff86783b)
 ![cw10](https://github.com/itz-mathesh/aws-cost-optimization/assets/144098846/61f60cf5-ff79-4a87-a659-6b1cb1516865)

-6.You have successfully created the scheduler, which will trigger the Lambda function every hour.
+6. You have successfully created the scheduler, which will trigger the Lambda function every hour.
+7. However, please note that this setup will incur some costs since the function is triggered continuously every hour.
+Alternatively, we can configure it to run on specific days and times as needed.